 RN to BSN: Only RNs have the option of achieving the bachelor’s degree in nursing.
 Provided you meet admission criteria, you may directly enter the section of the program after graduation from the associate’s degree level.
 Also, RNs from other associate’s degree or diploma programs, or those who have been out of school, can enter the RN to BSN option.
 A two-year upper-division curriculum rounds out the nursing program at this level.

 MSN: The MSN program is designed to prepare nurse administrators, college-level nursing faculty, and nurse educators employed within healthcare facilities.
-The concentrations of nursing educator and nurse administrator will prepare students for advanced careers in nursing.
+The concentrations of Nurse Leader: Executive and Nurse Leader: Educator will prepare students for advanced careers in nursing.
 Both concentrations are specifically intended for individuals with nursing experience who want to advance their careers as nurse administrators or nurse educators.